LuckyJimJD/ProfessionalResponsibility/assets/restatement/Restatement of the Law Governing Lawyers.md

 § 68.
 Attorney-Client Privilege

 § 69.
-Attorney-Client Privilege“Communication”
+Attorney-Client Privilege—“Communication”

 § 70.
-Attorney-Client Privilege“Privileged Persons”
+Attorney-Client Privilege—“Privileged Persons”

 § 71.
-Attorney-Client Privilege“In Confidence”
+Attorney-Client Privilege—“In Confidence”

 § 72.
-Attorney-Client PrivilegeLegal Assistance as the Object of a Privileged Communication
+Attorney-Client Privilege—Legal Assistance as the Object of a Privileged Communication

 § 73.
 The Privilege for an Organizational Client